 Physical Job Center locations are closed to the public.
 Job seekers can access JobCenterofWisconsin.com (JCW) at any time to:

 Job seekers who need assistance with searching for jobs, registering on JCW, or utilizing any of the online tools should email JobCenterofWisconsin@dwd.wisconsin.gov or call the number below listed for your county to make an appointment for over-the-phone support.
-You will receive a reply within 24 hours.
+You will receive a reply within two business days.

 Additional online resources available to job seekers:

 Please note that Job Center staff will not be able to answer questions about specific unemployment benefits claims.

 For fast answers and resources on unemployment, please refer to dwd.wisconsin.gov/ui/.
 You may also call toll free (844) 910-3661; however, call volumes are extremely high.
 We appreciate your patience as we address this unprecedented demand.
 We encourage you to visit dwd.wisconsin.gov/uiben for answers to your unemployment questions.

 Call the number below listed for your county to make an appointment for over the phone support for job search assistance:

 Kenosha, Racine, and Walworth: (262) 638- 6426